 Start Early

-Grant funding is often limited and highly competitive.
-Starting your application process early gives you more time to gather the required materials and submit a strong application before deadlines.
+Grant money is extremely competitive and frequently scarce.
+Getting started on your application process early allows you more time to collect the necessary materials and send in a compelling application ahead of schedule.

 Focus on Essential Repairs